 Important

 You are browsing the documentation for version 4.2 of OroCommerce, OroCRM and OroPlatform, which is no longer maintained.
-Read version 5.1 (the latest LTS version) of the Oro documentation to get the updated information.
+Read version 5.1 (the latest LTS version) of the Oro documentation to get up-to-date information.

 See our Release Process documentation for more information on the currently supported and upcoming releases.